 A commercial disappointment, and I can't hear why: Utada manages to access more emotional registers than before, despite using an even more limited palette: synth dominates every track (guitars crop up just a couple of times), backed by electronic percussion so minimal it's demo-like ("Nichiyo No Asa").

 Even the melodies are rarely mindblowingly original.
-But the pieces fit together magically, as she keeps subtly modifying the layers of keyboards to create surprising contrasts ("Wings"), and she's similarly deft manipulating song structure ("Kairo," basically 100% coda).
+But the pieces fit together magically, as the layers of keyboards keep subtly shifting to create surprising contrasts ("Wings"), and the manipulations of song structure are similarly dept ("Kairo," basically 100% coda).

 Heart Station (2008)

-It's not that I don't recommend this album: it's that I recommend her other albums more highly.
+It's not that I don't recommend this album: it's that I recommend the artist's other albums more highly.